Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Abstract

-Nanostructures made of two-dimensional (2D) materials have become the flagship of nanofluidic discoveries in recent years\cite{faucher2019critical,bocquet2020nanofluidics}.
-By confining liquids down to a few atomic layers, anomalies in molecular transport\cite{majumder2005enhanced,radha2016molecular,mouterde2019molecular} and structure\cite{agrawal2017observation,fumagalli2018anomalously} have been revealed.
-Currently, only indirect and ensemble averaged techniques have been able to operate in such extreme confinements, as even the smallest molecular fluorophores are too bulky to penetrate state-of-the-art single-digit nanofluidic systems \cite{grimm2022caveat}.
-This strong limitation calls for the development of novel optical approaches allowing for the direct molecular imaging of liquids confined at the nanoscale.
-Here, we show that native defects present at the surface of hexagonal boron nitride\cite{wong2015characterization} (hBN) - a widely used 2D material - can serve as probes for molecular sensing in liquid, without compromising the atomic smoothness of their host material.
-We first demonstrate that native surface defects are readily activated through interactions with organic solvents and confirm their quantum emission properties.
-Vibrational spectra of the emitters suggest that their activation occurs through the chemisorption of carbon-bearing liquid molecules onto native hBN defects.
-The correlated activation of neighboring defects reveals single-molecule dynamics at the interface, while defect emission spectra offer a direct readout of the local dielectric properties of the liquid medium.
-We then harvest these effects in atomically smooth slit-shaped van der Waals channels, revealing molecular dynamics and increasing dielectric order under nanometre-scale confinement.
-Liquid-activated native defects in pristine hBN bridge the gap between solid-state nanophotonics and nanofluidics and open up new avenues for nanoscale sensing and optofluidics.
+Liquids confined down to the atomic scale can show radically new properties.
+However, only indirect and ensemble measurements operate in such extreme confinement, calling for novel optical approaches enabling direct imaging at the molecular level.
+Here, we harness fluorescence originating from single-photon emitters at the surface of hexagonal boron nitride (hBN) for molecular imaging and sensing in nanometrically confined liquids.
+The emission originates from the chemisorption of organic solvent molecules onto native surface defects, revealing single-molecule dynamics at the interface through spatially correlated activation of neighboring defects.
+Emitter spectra further offer a direct readout of local dielectric properties, unveiling increasing dielectric order under nanometer-scale confinement.
+Liquid-activated native hBN defects bridge the gap between solid-state nanophotonics and nanofluidics, opening new avenues for nanoscale sensing and optofluidics.